 The Office is governed by the ECO Council, consisting of representatives of the Contracting Parties to the ECO Convention, which is the instrument establishing the ECO and defining its constitution and purpose.
-The current Chairman of Council is Mr Geir Sundal (NOR), and the Vice-Chairman Mr Peter Pauli (SUI).
+The current Chairman of Council is Mr Geir Sundal (NOR).
 For more details, see Council page.

 Currently, ECO has 12 staff members, drawn from different CEPT countries.
 The Director is Mark Thomas (UK) and the Deputy Director Bruno Espinosa (F).